An Easy Instant Pot Sour Cream Recipe Using Just Real Cream and Starter

 Table of contents

-We use an Horizon cream and a starter culture from Cultures for Health.
 The quality of the ingredients you start with is very important, especially when there are only two ingredients in the item you are making.
-And brands differ.
-So, we mention the brands and explain why on our page on ingredients.
+Brands differ, so we mention the brands and explain why we choose them.
 Sour cream that you can buy in the grocery store is often half milk.
 We prefer to make the sour cream entirely of cream, but you could make it with half Horizon milk as well.

 No Affiliates Statement